SabrinaPL/IoT-sleep-monitor/README.md

 *Adafruit IO dashboard showing real-time sensor data and sleep environment score*

+Data is stored 30 days in Adafruit IO (free-tier), allowing for historical analysis and trend monitoring.

 ### Discord Webhook for Notifications

 Discord webhook is used to send notifications from Adafruit IO to a Discord channel once per hour: